oztek22/FGE/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## remaining tasks

+### home
+- graph color code should be based on graph label
+- [i] table max-height: 360 and overflow
+- [i] add description to data management service
+- change color variable grapefruit and medium-green
+- Acquisition Strategy background grey
+- [i] header-doc should open iframe in whole page and vice versa.
+- Create New PR font change
+- [i] id should not be editable textbox but design should be samee.
+- [i] question text read.
+- [i] dropdown searchable and remove enter the code